KSR USRA

 Important Points

-Students are responsible for their own food and laundry expenses.
+Students are responsible for their own food and living expenses.
 KSR requires that the student be in residence at KSR for the summer, and that a graduate student, post‐doc, or technician, who is capable of supervising the award recipient, be present on site at the start of the project, until the student is self‐sufficient.
 Faculty advisors are responsible for research user fees, equipment, consumables, and housing costs for the student.
 KSR will provide an estimate of these costs to advisors prior to awards being made and students being contacted.